How to Use Paint to Create an Antique Finish on Wood

 Have you ever bought something new but wished it looked antique?
-You can't buy character, but perhaps you can fake it.
-There are multiple methods for how to antique wood, and the easiest way to make wood look distressed and weathered is by using paint.
+You can't buy character, but you can fake it with an antique paint finish.
+It is quite easy to antique a piece of newer wood furniture and make it look distressed by using paint and stain.

 - Sanding blocks, 150-grit and 220-grit

 - Matte paint, chalk paint, or milk paint

 First, remove all hardware and mask off any areas that you don't want to paint, using painter's tape.
 Carefully clean the item of any dust or grime.
 Make sure that the furniture is completely dry before you go onto the next step.

 Lightly sand the entire surface using a 150-grit sanding block.
 Sand just enough to remove any sheen, which will help the paint stick.

 Next, use the sanding block to completely remove the existing painted finish or stain in areas that would be prone to heavier wear, like the edges and high points.
 The goal is to get down to the raw surface of the wood so that the coloring agent can penetrate.
 If desired, you can use a power sander to make the process a bit faster.

 Once the preliminary sanding is complete, apply wood stain or dark paint as a coloring agent to low spots and areas where wood has been exposed.
 Our project used walnut oil, but you can use any type of wood stain or dark paint for similar results.
 If you are using dark paint, thin it down a bit with some water.
 The best way to apply the coloring agent is with a clean rag.
 Wipe away any excess.